 MyMT™ MEDITERRANEAN BAKED FISH

 - Fish (enough to feed your family) – I use Tarakihi or Blue Cod fish in New Zealand

 - Olives, chopped

 - 1 tsp rosemary or thyme

 - 2-3 Tbsp extra virgin olive oil

 - Heat oven to 180 degrees Celsius (350 Fahrenheit).

-- Place olives, cherry tomatoes and garlic on a baking tray.
+- Place olives, cherry tomatoes, red peppers and garlic on a baking tray or large oven dish.
 Sprinkle with paprika, cumin, rosemary, lemon and olive oil.
 Bake for 5 minutes.

-- Add the chopped fish to the baking tray (make sure it is coated in the existing juices).
+- Add the chopped fish to the baking tray or dish (make sure it is coated in the existing juices).
 Bake for a further 5-10 minutes (until fish is cooked).